The Sovereign Fatherhood Model

 The Exit Was the Design

-And in doing so, I became something no court, co-parent, or culture can erase:
+And in doing so, I became something no court, no co-parent, no culture can erase:

 A Sovereign Force.